-The aforementioned general description of construction staging will be modified by the Contractor's Progress Schedule that will be part of the SWPPP.
-The Contractor shall revise the Suggested Progress Schedule which will be maintained and updated as necessary and made part of the SWPPP.
+Flagg Creek Relocation is scheduled to be completed during pre-stage construction.
+The aforementioned general description of construction staging will be modified by the Contractor's Progress Schedule, and will be included as part of the SWPPP.
+The Contractor shall revise the Suggested Progress Schedule which will be maintained and updated as necessary and made part

-Additional details regarding the progress schedule and erosion and sediment control sequencing are shown on Sheets PRG-01 and PRG-02 "Suggested Progress Schedule", Sheets EC-03 "Erosion and Sediment Control Sequencing Construction Notes", Sheets EC-08 through EC-14 "Erosion and Sediment Control Plan", and LP-01 through LP-08 "Landscape Plan" which includes the permanent landscaping improvements which shall be made part of the SWPPP.
-Where deviations from those drawings are required because of field conditions, the Engineer shall document and maintain a record of the changes as part of this SWPPP.
+Additional details regarding the progress schedule and erosion and sediment control sequencing are shown on Sheets PS-1 "Suggested Progress Schedule", Sheets ESC-1 and ESC-4 "Erosion and Sediment Control Plan", and Sheets LND-1 "Landscape Plan" and shall be made part of the SWPPP.
+Where deviations from those drawings are required due to field conditions, the Engineer shall document and maintain a record of the changes as part of this SWPPP.